Aretha Franklin’s Death Thwarts Police in Massive Theft Case

 When Aretha Franklin passed away, she was in the middle of a theft investigation.
 Franklin, a few months prior to her death, had reported to police that somebody had stolen around $200k from her bank accounts.
+While how the theft happened is still under investigation, it understandably made the singer upset.

 Prior to her death in August 2008, Franklin had a startling amount of her assets stolen from her bank, which was reported to the Detroit police initially in June 2018.
 The police in Michigan began an investigation to discover who had stolen the “Queen of Soul’s” money.